Vitamin K2: Dietary sources

-Apart from animal livers, the richest dietary source of menaquinones are fermented foods (from bacteria, not molds or yeasts); sources include cheeses consumed in Western diets (e.g., containing MK-8 and MK-9) and fermented soybean products (e.g., in traditional nattō consumed in Japan, containing MK-7).
+Apart from animal livers, the richest dietary source of menaquinones are fermented foods (from bacteria, not molds or yeasts); sources include cheeses consumed in Western diets (e.g., containing MK-9, MK-10, and MK-11) and fermented soybean products (e.g., in traditional nattō consumed in Japan, containing MK-7 and MK-8).
 (Here and following it is noteworthy that most food assays measure only fully unsaturated menaquinones.)

 MK-4 is synthesized by animal tissues and is found in meat, eggs, and dairy products.
 Cheeses have been found to contain MK-8 at 10–20 μg per 100 g and MK-9 at 35–55 μg per 100 g.
 In one report, no substantial differences in MK-4 levels were observed between wild game, free-range animals, and factory farm animals.

 In addition to its animal origins, menaquinones are synthesized by bacteria during fermentation and so, as stated, are found in most fermented cheese and soybean products.
 As of 2001, the richest known source of natural K2 was nattō fermented using the nattō strain of Bacillus subtilis, which is reportedly a good source of long-chain MK-7.
 In nattō, MK-4 is absent as a form of vitamin K, and in cheeses it is present among the vitamins K only in low proportions.
-As of this date, it is unknown whether B. subtilis will produce K2 using other legumes (e.g., chickpeas, or lentils).
+Still it is unknown whether B. subtilis will produce K2 using other legumes (e.g., chickpeas, or lentils) or even B. subtilis fermented oatmeal.

+According to Rebecca Rocchi et al., 2024, creating natto by using Bacillus subtilis to ferment boiled red lentils, chickpeas, or green peas produced greater amounts of MK-7 than creating natto by using Bacillus subtilis to ferment boiled soybeans, lupins, or brown beans.